MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/azure-databricks-implementation.md

 ---
-title: Enterprise-scale analytics and AI Databricks Pattern in Azure
+title: Enterprise-scale analytics and AI Databricks pattern in Azure
-description: Enterprise Scale Analytics and AI Databricks Pattern
+description: Learn about the enterprise-scale for analytics and AI Azure Databricks pattern.
 author:  mboswell
 ms.author:  mboswell # Microsoft employees only
 ms.date: 07/30/2021